 Just beyond the bridge, we continued to the right and quickly reached the Blue Hen Falls viewing area.

 Just past the wooden fence we found a trail, something akin to a goat path, that led us below the viewing area.
 I managed to hike down that trail, with the assistance of a hiking pole.
 I needed the hiking pole and Bob’s help to hike back up the trail!

 Here is a short video that I took of Blue Hen Falls.
-If you are not able to view the embedded video, the direct link may be found by clicking here.

 Our third stop was at Beaver Marsh, arriving there around 9:50 am.
 We stopped here the day before as well, but later in the day.
 We wanted to see if we would see anything different earlier in the day.